 The Writers' Digest Conference held in New York City was a blast.

+I'm a city person so I enjoyed walking around the city and seeing the sites.
+However, the fast pace of the conference was right in line with the pace of the city so there was little time to play in the city.
 The conference offered an array of programs within the scope of the industry's realm.
 There were sessions on Fiction and Non Fiction, Crafting, Publishing, Screenwriting and Platform Building.
 When not attending a session there were also plenty of vendors on hand to answer questions regarding publishing, social media etc.

 I enjoy writing short stories.
 Editing Your Short Stuff presented by Windy Lynn Harris was a must for me to attend.
 She beautifully crafted a session explaining the hat you wear as a creative writer vs the hat you wear as an editor.
 Her suggestion to "imagine that this piece was written by someone else." is good advice but harder that it appears.
 I needed this session.
 Thank you Windy Lynn Harris: https://windylynnharris.com/

 Each session at the conference was timed for an hour and took place on the second floor of the Hilton Hotel in Midtown.
 The hotel is close to Radio City Hall and not far from the Rockefeller Center to give people an idea of where it was held in the city.
 Lunch was on your own but there were several eating places close by that offered healthy as well as quick lunches.
-My first choice was CafĂ© 53 which was across the street from the hotel.
+My first choice was Café 53 which was across the street from the hotel.

 After lunch on Friday my first session was How To Evoke Emotion in Every Scene given by Jordan Rosenfeld.
 Under the category of fiction, this session was very helpful regarding crafting scenes that hooks the reader into identifying/liking/understanding your character.
 Her handout, The Character Cues, is helpful for building and revealing your character to the reader.